tdtran/box-android-sdk-v2/README.md

 API Calls Quickstart
 --------------------

+For migration to V3 from earlier version, please see "Migrate to V3" section at the end.

 Authentication
 --------------
 Make sure you've set up your client id, client secret and (optional) redirect url correctly.
 Please refer to [developer document]